DevGoran/Flame-Custom-CSS-Guide/README.md

 ![image](https://user-images.githubusercontent.com/82758334/207418456-252d3c0f-95f2-45fc-b9d8-6cbce63490fe.png)
 <p>&nbsp;</p>

-I suggest opening three tabs or windows for this:
+I suggest opening the dashboard three times:
-- First tab: open the dashboard 3 times (IP:PORT or FQDN); then on one go to Settings/ CSS.
-Here we will save the style adjustments.
+- First tab: open the dashboard and then go to Settings/ CSS.
+Here we will save the styling.
 - Second tab: open developer tools by pressing F12.
-With this we will find out how the elemnts are called, whcih we'd like to change.
+With this we will find out how the classes/ elemnts are called, which we'd like to change.
-- Third tab: this will be your review page, where you will review the changes.
+- Third tab: this will be your review page, where you will review the changes made after saving them in the settings.

 With this in mind, let's start!

+<p>&nbsp;</p>
+<h1>Find the class with Developer Tools</h1>

 Open the page with the developer tools and go to the "Inspector" tab.
 Here you see all the classes you will be able to edit, however, you will first have to find them, which is not too hard.